avrha/uakronsec/docs/CONTRIBUTING.md

 The illustration below displays a diagram of the directory layout in use.
 ![Directory Layout](/images/directory-structure.png)

+## Sitemap
+Before contributing, refer to uakronsec's [sitemap](https://octopus.do/g6kqz034sx) to familiarize yourself with the website's layout and design.

 ## Getting Started
 Our tech stack is simple, so setting up a development environment is quick and easy.
 Our front-end uses [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML), [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS), [Bootstrap 5](https://getbootstrap.com/) and [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript).
 Our back-end uses TBA.
 Our text editor of choice is Microsoft's [Visual Studio Code](https://code.visualstudio.com/).
 When in VS Code, install the recommended extensions for our tech stack and run the website locally in a browser.